Szum123321/textile_backup/README.md

 ### Important

-* Time format deafutly used by this mod is: dd.MM.yyyy_HH-mm-ss although it is configurable
+* Time format defaultly used by this mod is: dd.MM.yyyy_HH-mm-ss although it is configurable
 * _This mod contains **Cotton Config** and its dependencies as jars in jar, which are property of **CottonMC**_

 If you have any suggestions or found a problem please report it on github.